reshufflehq/reshuffle-smartsheet-connector/README.md

 connector to access to online spreadsheets at [smartsheet.com](https://smartsheet.com).

-The following example tracks changed to an online spreadtsheet.
+The following example tracks changes to an online spreadtsheet.
 Chages are reported at the sheet level, row level and cell level:

 ```js